latest nhpb_banner 1__compressed2

 • The homeowner will need to swear, under penalty of law, that their application and that the conditions that they gave for eligibility for the tax installment plan are true.

-• The applicant will need to be the owner of the real estate property according to the assessors records.
+• The applicant will need to be the owner of the real estate property according to the assessors records with only residential properties covered.

-• Of course the homeowner must have been delinquent on paying their property taxes, and it usually needs to be a recent issue and hardship that the person is facing.
+• The reason for the missed payment(s) usually needs to be a recent issue and hardship that the person is facing.

 • The homeowner will need to pay each and every monthly or quarterly installment on time.
 Usually if they miss a single payment then the agreement will be null and voided.